Myra-Sea/reading-notes/quickCSS.md

 There are three way to be able to incorporate CSS into an HTML file
 * External Stylesheet:  The industry best practice of putting all the CSS into its own separate file
 * Internal Styles:  Places the CSS code itself directly inside of the HTML document
-* Inline **STYLES**:  Places the instructions inside the element itself.
+* Inline **Styles**:  Places the instructions inside the element itself.
 It will therefore be written in HTML

-With incorporating using an **external stylesheet**, use the following HTML format.
+With incorporating CSS using an **external stylesheet**, use the following format in the HTML file.
 Best practice is to place this in the head section:
 `<link rel="stylesheet" href="style.css">`
 Meaning:  link (What is it being linked to?
 Answer: a stylesheet) href (name of your CSS file)
 + Each html file within the website would need that set of instructions placed in the head.